Chapter 12 – Summary and Useful Links

 - J. Marler and J. Wallin.
 Human Health, the Nutritional Quality of Harvested Food and Sustainable Farming Systems, 2006, 1-8.

 - Committee to Review Dietary Reference Intakes for Vitamin D and Calcium, Food and Nutrition Board, Institute of Medicine.
-Dietary Reference Intakes for Calcium and Vitamin D. Washington, DC: National Academy Press, 2010.
+Dietary Reference Intakes for Calcium and Vitamin D. Washington, DC: National Academies Press, 2011.

 - Dietary Reference Intakes: Calcium, Phosphorus, Magnesium, Vitamin D and Fluoride.
 Washington, DC: National Academy Press, 1997.